parallelvirtualcluster/pvc/docs/manuals/api.md

 All values are optional and are identical to the values for `add`.
 Only those values specified will be updated.

 **NOTE:** Changing the `vni` or `nettype` of a virtual network is technically possible, but is not recommended.
 This would require updating all VMs in the network.
-It is usually advisable to create a new virtual network with the new VNI and type, then moving VMs to it, then finally removing the old virtual network.
+It is usually advisable to create a new virtual network with the new VNI and type, move VMs to it, then finally remove the old virtual network.

 #### `/api/v1/network/<network>/remove`
  * Methods: `POST`